tagion/tagion/docs/gov/glossary/index.md

 ## Ordering (fair)

 The order in which transactions sent to different nodes are committed to the(ir) database(s) is determined by the median time at which the [nodes participating in the consensus](https://docs.tagion.org/tech/protocols/consensus/HashGraph) of that epoch have received the transaction or knowledge of it (through the [wavefront protocol](https://docs.tagion.org/tech/protocols/wavefront)).
-In contrast to the order of transactions in conventional DLT systems - determined by the higest fee or by subjective preferences of node operators - we call Tagion's approach to ordering "fair", because every transaction has the same chance of being included in the next epoch, and manipulations such as frontrunning and sandwich attacs become impossible.
+In contrast to the order of transactions in conventional DLT systems - determined by the highest fee or by subjective preferences of node operators - we call Tagion's approach to ordering "fair", because every transaction has the same chance of being included in the next epoch, and manipulations such as frontrunning and sandwich attacks become impossible.

 ## Permission/Un-permissioned